Lockdown lawsuit fails: Legal action against Jacinda Ardern dismissed

 • Covid 19 coronavirus: Will the lockdown end in 11 days?
 Cases fall as deaths rise

+For one man, that case has failed with Justice Mary Peters releasing her decision today.

-In response to the Covid-19 pandemic, on April 3, the director-general of health, Dr Ashley Bloomfield, ("Director-General") made an order requiring everyone in New Zealand to remain at home except for "essential
+In response to the global Covid-19 pandemic, the director-general of health Dr Ashley Bloomfield made an order on April 3 requiring all New Zealanders to remain at home with the exception of essential movement.

-"This is because they may not leave their house for whatever purpose they wish, such as to swim, hunt or tramp, or to travel as they see fit etc, but only for essential personal movement."
+"This is because they may not leave their house for whatever purpose they wish, such as to swim, hunt or tramp, or to travel as they see fit etc, but only for essential personal movement," the decision reads.

+Justice Peters noted the man and his family "remain free to engage in many of their usual activities".

+In her view, the freedom to go to the supermarket whenever they wish, to talk to whomever they wish and to access the internet whenever they wished differed from being "held in close custody".